-Each student’s progress is monitored in conjunction with their multidisciplinary team and targets are set individually to work on specific area of needs.
-Maximum input is encouraged from the students to help them fulfil their physical and functional potential.
-It is the ethos of Treloar’s that the student’s physical needs are fully integrated within the students waking day curriculum.
+Each student’s progress is monitored in conjunction with their multi-disciplinary team and targets are set individually to work on a specific area of needs.
+Maximum input is encouraged by the students to help them fulfil their physical and functional potential.
+It is the ethos of Treloar’s that students’ physical needs are fully integrated within the students waking day curriculum.

 The student’s physiotherapy programme may include any of the following if appropriate to their physical needs:

 - Mobility programmes including walking, triking and wheelchair mobility

 - Liaison with outside professionals, including other therapists, wheelchair services and consultants